 - ready to eat after a few hours in the freezer

 I adore homemade churned ice cream and we actually made vanilla ice cream last summer with a hand-crank ice cream maker!!!!
-Well, my husband and brother-in-law made it as I watched because I was 7 months pregnant and 100% not doing that.
-But for anyone who doesn’t have a retro or modern ice cream maker— or simply doesn’t want to break their’s out— try this popular no-churn method.
+But for anyone who doesn’t have a retro or modern ice cream maker— or simply doesn’t want to break it out— try this popular no-churn method.
 Add your homemade touch on this basic no-churn ice cream by folding in vanilla extract, a swirl of blueberry, and crumble topping.
 Think crumb cake meets blueberry crisp!
-Hellooooo summer.

 Prepare the blueberry sauce first.
 You can use a blueberry jam or blueberry preserves instead, but if you can’t get your hands on either— cook the blueberry sauce on the stovetop with fresh/frozen blueberries, cornstarch, water, and 1 Tablespoon of sugar.
-It’ll thicken on the stove.
-When it’s done, let it cool down in the refrigerator.
-You can prepare the blueberry sauce up to 1 week in advance, just store in the refrigerator.
+The homemade blueberry sauce will thicken on the stove.
+When it’s done, cool it down in the refrigerator.
+You can prepare the blueberry sauce up to 1 week in advance and store in the refrigerator until ready to use.

 I strained the blueberry sauce before swirling into the ice cream.
-This is totally optional and if you want blueberry chunks in your ice cream— don’t strain.
+This is totally optional!
+If you want blueberry chunks in your ice cream, don’t strain.
 I’ll leave that up to you!

 While you’re waiting for the blueberry sauce to cool, prepare the crumble.
+You need flour, cinnamon, brown sugar, and melted butter.
 If you’re concerned about consuming raw flour, sprinkle it on a lined baking sheet and bake for 3-5 minutes.
+This heat-treated flour is now safe to consume.
 Combine the flour with cinnamon and brown sugar, then gently mix in melted butter.
 The crumble topping stays relatively soft after the ice cream is frozen and, as you can imagine, taste unbelievable with the blueberry swirls!

 Now put everything together!
 Fold in vanilla extract, the crumble, then very gently swirl in the blueberry sauce.
 The ice cream will turn purple/blue if the blueberry sauce is over-mixed.
 Just a couple folds with a large spoon or rubber spatula is all you need.

 Spoon the thick ice cream mixture into a loaf pan or other deep bowl/pan.
-Super casual recipe here; use whatever deep-ish pan you have.
-Cover and freeze for at least 6 hours, but I find the ice cream has the BEST texture when frozen for about 8 hours.
+Super casual recipe here; use whatever deep pan you have.
+I find a loaf pan works great.
+No need to grease it!